boringSQL/regresql/README.md

 ## Test Fixtures

 RegreSQL provides a declarative fixture system for managing test data.
-Fixtures allow you to set up complex database states with static or generated data, making your tests more reliable and maintainable.
+Fixtures allow you to set up complex database states with static or generated data.

+**NOTICE**: Fixtures are being refactored to support reproducible, isolated and idempotent tests.

 ### Quick Example